 The 6 best commercial auto insurance companies in Oklahoma

-Hundreds of companies offer commercial auto insurance in the Sooner state, which can make it difficult for your to find the good ones.
+Hundreds of companies offer commercial auto insurance in the Sooner state, which can make it difficult for you to find the good ones.
 We have done the homework, researching more than 30+ top companies.
-Here are our recommendation of the top 6 companies.
+Here are our recommendations for the top 6 companies.

 - Progressive: Best Overall